 The most important thing about exit surveys and interviews is that they take an open and curious approach.
 You need to get honest responses from separating employees, and you’re not going to get that sort of honesty if the interview or survey feels like an interrogation or a justification for why things are the way they are.

-Also, avoid treating exit interviews as a mere formality.
+Also, avoid treating exit interviews as a mere formality, another box that needs to be checked during employee offboarding.
 An exit interview should make the separating employee feel like you value their input.
 If you’re just going through the motions, the employee will know, and they’ll just go through the motions.

 Questions should be open-ended to give employees as much room as possible to speak freely or answer candidly if you’re using a text-based survey.
 However, it’s also important to ask questions that help people give you the most useful information, which means crafting questions that are tailored to your organization, and even to the job position, if possible.